Saturday marks the start of the Lunar New Year, also known as Chinese New Year or Spring Festival, China's biggest holiday.

 Chinese New Year traditions vary across Chinese communities, but most celebrations involve fireworks, family reunions and feasts, and paying respects to one's ancestors.
 The New Year is also a chance to prepare for good fortune and luck in the coming year.

 Each year on the Chinese calendar is assigned an animal of the zodiac, which is repeated every 12 years.
-Last year was the Year of the Dog and 2019 is the Year of the Pig.
+In 2018, it was the Year of the Dog and 2019 was the Year of the Pig.
+This year is the Year of the Rat.
 The years 1935, 1947, 1959, 1971, 1983, 1995, and 2007 were also assigned Year of the Pig.
 Those born in these years are said to be realistic, a bit materialistic, hard-working and let themselves enjoy life.
 The numbers 2, 5, and 8 are considered lucky, as well as the colors yellow, gray and brown.

 Some famous pigs include: Alfred Hitchcock, Arnold Schwarzenegger, Hillary Clinton, Tupac Shakur, Amy Winehouse, Mila Kunis and Donald Glover.